G-Node/python-odml/doc/tutorial.rst

 Each of these odML objects has a certain set of attributes where the user can describe the object and its contents.
-Which attribute belongs to which object and the meaning of each attribute are better explained in an example odML file using the odML editor.
+Which attribute belongs to which object and the meaning of each attribute are better explained in an example odML file (e.g., "intro-example.odml").

-A first look with the odML editor
+A first look with the odML-Editor
 ---------------------------------
-The best way to get familiar how the different odML objects are linked to a complete structure of an odML file, which attribute belongs to which object and what each attribute means, is to open one of the example odML files in the odML editor.
+The best way to get familiar how the different odML objects are linked to a complete structure of an odML file, which attribute belongs to which object and what each attribute means, is to open one of the example odML files in the odML-Editor.

-Open the odML editor and use the "open files" button in the menu bar (top of the editor window) to select and open the odML example file "intro-example.odml".
+Open the odML-Editor and use the "open files" button in the menu bar (top of the editor window) to select and open the odML example file "intro-example.odml".

 You should then see that the editor window is subdivided into three parts.